 Visit the file library here.

-Virtual PVMA Members Meeting and Lecture
+Virtual PVMA Members Meeting and Lectures

 September through May, Monthly General Membership Meetings are held at the second Thursday of most months.
 These meetings offer a brief overview of PVMA business and news.
 Most presentations are provided by local member specialists resulting in greater community knowledge and high-quality CE.
 This is a great opportunity to get to know the fantastic specialists you often refer to.
-These meetings are no coast to PVMA Members.
+These meetings are no cost to PVMA Members.

 Practice Owner Education Series